Catopsbaatar: Skull

 The intermediate zygomatic ridge on the squamosal bone (also for jaw-muscle attachment) was much smaller and lower than the anterior zygomatic ridge in front of it.
 Catopsbaatar differed from other djadochtatheriids in that the intermediate ridge contacted the anterior ridge with its front edge.
 The posterior zygomatic ridge at the lower back of the squamosal bone was the weakest of the three ridges, and only marked by a depression.
 The postorbital processes behind the orbit on the parietal bone were very long, and the parietal ridges extended from the hind margin of the postorbital processes towards each other (but without reaching).
 The nuchal crest was very prominent, and extended to the sides to form "wings".
 The occipital plate was almost vertical and slightly concave, and was obscured by the nuchal crest when the skull was viewed from above.
 Though incompletely preserved, it is assumed that the occipital plate sloped back and upwards from the occipital condyles (as in some relatives).
 The orbito-temporal vascular system inside the skull of Catopsbaatar did not differ much from those of related genera.Catopsbaatar's mandible was robust and very elongated.
 The diastema (gap between the front and cheek teeth) was concave, and extended for 20 percent of the dentary bone (the main bone of the lower jaw).
 Seen from above, the diastema formed a wide shelf that sloped downwards on the inner side of the jaw.
 The small mental foramen was close to the upper middle margin of the diastema.
-The coronoid process of the mandible appears to have been relatively longer and narrower than in other djadochtatherioideans.
+The coronoid process of the mandible appears to have been relatively longer and narrower than in other djadochtatherioids.
 It was separated from the alveolar process (where the teeth are contained) by a wide groove.
 The mandibular condyle (which articulated with the skull) was slightly above the level of the molars.
-The front part of the masseretic crest was very prominent, forming a bulge known as a masseretic protuberance.
+The front part of the masseteric crest was very prominent, forming a bulge known as a masseteric protuberance.
 The robustness of this crest and the presence of the protuberance varies among related genera.
 The masseteric fovea (pit) in front of the masseteric fossa was probably more distinct than in other djadochtatherioids.
 Each half of the mandibular symphysis (where the two halves of the mandible connect) was shaped like an upside-down teardrop.
 The pterygoid fossa on the inner side of the mandible was very large, and occupied most of the hind part of the dentary.
 The lower part of this fossa had a boundary, known as the pterygoideus shelf.